uclaml/SPIN/README.md

 ## 🔔 News
 - **[04/06/2024]** We released the training scripts to reproduce our results.
+- **[04/04/2024]** ❗ We've discovered that the datasets previously uploaded are incorrect.
+We've re-upload the corrected datasets.
 - **[02/13/2024]** We updated our arXiv v2: https://arxiv.org/abs/2401.01335.
 - **[02/09/2024]** Our code is open-sourced!
 - **[01/02/2024]** Our paper is released on arXiv: https://arxiv.org/abs/2401.01335.